15.1. Introduction#

 15.1.1.
 Setting the Scene#

 A brutal two year civil war (Nov 2020-Nov 2022) crippled the entire infrastructure of the Tigray region of northern Ethiopia.
 All 6-7 million people in the region experienced trauma due to a large number of civilian deaths and victims of rape as a weapon of war, as well as a 2-year blockade of internet, cell phone communication, banking, and humanitarian aid.
-Today, there are food shortages everywhere, and hundreds of deaths by starvation have occurred during the writing of this Module.
+Today, there are food shortages everywhere, and hundreds of deaths by starvation have occurred during the writing of this chapter.
 Poverty abounded everywhere during the war and continues to be a major problem with many women forced into prostitution for survival.
 Almost all medical services were incapacitated and doctors were among those left begging on the streets for food.
 In the education sector, over 2,000 schools were closed during the war.
 Without outside intervention, over two million children faced their third year out of school.
 To compound this already overwhelming scenario, one year after the Pretoria peace agreement was signed, fighting continued in the western part of Tigray, leaving 1 million internally displaced people (IDP) living in over 600 IDP camps scattered across the rest of the region ( Figure 1).
 Maintaining a minimum holistic standard of living for one million IDP (food, water, sanitation, health, education, safety,…) is a complex problem.
 Is this a problem for the Tigray regional government to implement a well-orchestrated and funded policy across the region?
 (With all the other problems it faces, how high a priority can the regional government give to the IDP’s?)
 Or, is this a problem requiring intervention by individuals, NGOs, and local district governments (woredas) who might make a difference for selected groups of IDP’s?

 ../../_images/fig1.png

 Figure 1 Numbers of IDP camps in Tigray.
 The regional capital (Mekelle) and second largest city (Shire) have the largest number of camps.
+The number and needs of the IDP camps vary in the different administrative zones of Tigray.

 15.1.2.
 Complex System Science#

-This Module offers a brief introduction to complex system science.
+This chapter offers a brief introduction to complex system science.
 Complexity is an intuitive concept which arises across disciplines, including urban issues such as the problem of an influx of large numbers of displaced people.
 The science of complex systems seeks to develop a rigorous methodology for analyzing overall system behavior based on interactions involving a large number of constituent parts or agents.
 Analytical methods, including those arising from statistical physics, utilize a wide range of undergraduate level mathematics such as calculus, linear algebra, differential equations, and probability and statistics.
 Our goal is to show how a few important concepts found in these quantitative methods (for example, equilibrium, phase transition, and entropy) support basic notions of complex systems, and how they offer a perspective on practical questions in complex human society.

 From a humanitarian standpoint, two goals of complex system science include: